API Key Management

 | Access restriction | IP allowlist (CIDR notation) | Origin allowlist (scheme required) |

-| Max permission | admin | write (no admin) |
+| Max permission | admin | read |

-| Resource permissions | Supported | Not supported |
+| Resource permissions | Supported | Supported for none/read only (jobs and prompts are not available) |

-| Origin restrictions | Not allowed | Required (at least one) |
+| Origin restrictions | Not allowed | Required for creation (at least one) |

 | IP restrictions | Optional | Not allowed |